-The Directors present their annual report together with the accounts and independent auditor's reports of the Charitable Company for the period 1 September 2020 to 31 August 2021.
+The Directors present their annual report together with the accounts and independent auditor's reports of the Charitable Company for the period 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-As of the 31st August 2021, Waterloo Primary Academy remains as the only academy within the trust.
-The academy trust operates an academy for pupils aged 3 to 11 serving a catchment area in Blackpool.
-It has a pupil capacity of 656 and had 629 on roll as at July 2021.
+As of the 31st August 2023, Waterloo Primary Academy remains as the only academy within the trust.
+The academy trust operates an academy for pupils aged 3 to 11 serving a deprived catchment area in Blackpool.
+It has a pupil capacity of 656 and had around 600 pupils on roll as at July 2023.
 Pupil numbers includes the academy's maintained nursery.